 With traditional marketing channels, there were very few surprises.
 TV ads and print ads hardly had any changes in the past decade or so.
-On the other hand, the digital marketing landscape changes rapidly, where you can sometimes be out of the loop in just a few months.
+On the other hand, the digital marketing landscape changes rapidly, and you can sometimes be out of the loop in just a few months.
 For multi-channel marketing to truly work, pharma brands need to stay up to date with global marketing trends – and not just stick to their industry.

 On the other hand, staying up to date means adapting to change.
 One of the biggest benefits of digital marketing is the ability to get data and learn from it.
-Are physicains not engaging with your website enough?
+Are physicians not engaging with your website enough?
 Patients don’t find the information on your website useful Learn from the data you have and adapt your multi-channel marketing strategy as time goes by.

-Start small with multi-channel marketing
+Start small with MCM